 Each truckload of wood is scaled at an approved Ministry of Forest scale site.
-When the truckload is weighed at the mill's scale, the timber mark is recorded into Canfor's Genus Systems-Logs Production Module (LOGSPROD).
-Querying LOGSPROD, over the last year (June 2003 to March 2004) volumes indicate that 99.8% of the timber harvested was delivered to local Prince George TSA facilities.
-Of the aforementioned amount, 100% of the timber harvested was processed at Canfor's facilities within the Prince George Forest District.
-The remaining 0.2% of the volume was delivered to Quesnel.
+When the truckload is weighed at the mill's scale, the timber mark is recorded into Canfor's Genus Systems-Logs Production Module

+(LOGSPROD) .
+Querying LOGSPROD , over the last year (June 2004 to March 2005) volumes indicate that 99.6% of the timber harvested was delivered to local Prince George TSA facilities.